-I am going to explain what I did to grow, monetize and then sell my beauty blog.
+I am going to explain what I did to grow, monetize and then sell my beauty blog today in this post.

 As well, I’ll provide insight on what you can do to make your own website as valuable as possible, so you can sell your blog for profit too.